How to Create Unlimited Email Addresses with Google Mail

 Can you believe that THEY’LL secure your privacy?
 100%?

-In other words, what if they sell your email address for a few bucks for hundreds of SPAMMY marketers?
+In other words, what if they sell your email address for a few bucks to hundreds of SPAMMY marketers?

 Yes.
-You couldn’t expect anything rather than bombard your Gmail inbox with tons of offers within a few days, right?
+You couldn’t expect anything other than to bombard your Gmail inbox with tons of offers within a few days, right?

-So, How do you get rid of Spam problems in Gmail?
+So, how do you eliminate spam problems in Gmail?

-Yes, the greatest treatment for the SPAM problem is protecting your email address from the public.
+Yes, the most excellent treatment for the SPAM problem is protecting your email address from the public.
 But that is so hard, right?
-Sometimes, you can’t resist subscribing to a newsletter, buying an information product, service, etc.
+Sometimes, you can’t resist subscribing to a newsletter or buying an information product or service.

-But, with this Gmail address trick I am going to reveal, you can minimize the chances of your Google mail account receiving tons of spam emails.
+However, with the Gmail address trick I am about to reveal, you can significantly reduce the chances of your Google Mail account receiving tons of spam emails.
 Here’s how to do it…

 You can create an infinite number of email addresses with your Gmail or Googlemail email address by adding “+alternativetext” after your Gmail user ID.